manoa-organization-database/manoa-organization-database.github.io/index.md

    Type Control-C twice to stop.
 ```

 If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
 You can login using the credentials in [settings.development.json](https://github.com/manoa-organization-database/manoa-organization-database/blob/master/config/settings.development.json), or else register a new account.
-The password for the default accounts is "foo".

 Lastly, you can run ESLint over the code in the imports/ directory with: